naomikap/rac-intensity/README.md

      There are 307 columns in each shoe and 395 is the number of rows.
      The number of shoes is 387 but 386 is the number of shoes with RACs - shoe 127 has no RACS.

-Last updated: 8/5/2020
+Last updated: 8/31/2020

-These analyses are created as part of the manuscript "Spatial modeling for the probability of accidental mark locations on a shoe sole": https://arxiv.org/abs/1912.08272.
+These analyses are created as part of the manuscript "Spatial modeling of randomly acquired characteristics on outsoles with application to forensic shoeprint analysis": https://arxiv.org/abs/1912.08272.